What is VO2 Max? Charts, Tests and Training

 - Post exercise blood lactate of > 8 mM

 - Rated perceived exertion (RPE) > 18 (Borg 6 – 20 scale)

-Cooper Test – this test involves estimating your VO2max based on the distance covered during a 12 minute run.
+The Cooper run test estimates VO2 max based on the distance covered during a 12 minute run.
 The formula for the cooper test is:

 I found this test to be fairly accurate for myself:

 My Cooper test VO2max calculation = (4020 – 504.9) / 44.73 = 78.6